If you are thinking of selling a house in New Jersey, it is highly recommended to have the legal advice of a real estate attorney during this process.

 - Relevant affidavits.

-- Copies of testimonials, relevant letters of attorney or trusts.
+- Copies of testimonials, relevant power of attorney letters or trusts.

 - Home inspection results.